rhkrhyunyoung/FASTLIO_VLP-16_mapping_localization/README.md

 Integrated Localization (ROS2): Ported and integrated the localization feature from FAST_LIO_LOCALIZATION (ROS1) into the ROS2 environment.

+Modified the TF structure for interworking with nav2.

 # How to Run
 1. Mapping